-Austism Spectrum Disorder manifests itself in many different forms.
-People on the spectrum have challenges with communication, social skills, sensory regulation, and often do not fit to the modern, fast and changing society.
+Autism Spectrum Disorder manifests itself in many different forms.
+People on the spectrum have challenges with communication, social skills, and sensory regulation; and often do not fit into the modern, fast and changing society.
 All the above challenges cause lots of anxiety.
-Symptoms of such anxiety may look mild or severe from a point of view of a non-autistic peer, but they are real to a person on Austism Spectrum Disorder.
+Symptoms of such anxiety may look mild or severe from the point of view of a neuro-typical peer, but they are real to a person with Autism Spectrum Disorder.
 As a matter of fact, researchers found that anxiety in autism is higher than anxiety in diagnosed clinical anxiety disorder (Russell, E. & Sofronoff, K., 2005).
 Therefore, just like many remedies tried and practiced to support young people with ASD with communication, social skills, and sensory regulation, there are some attempts to decrease levels of anxiety in children with ASD (Sung et al., 2011).
-Also, just as some approaches are based on involvement of people and whether with one-on-one or group settings scenarios, more electronic devices are being used which with the initial adult support, give children more independence skills thanks to rapid development of technology.
+Also, just as some approaches are based on the involvement of people and scenarios in one-on-one or group settings, more electronic devices are being used which, with initial adult support, give children more independence skills thanks to rapid development of technology.

-I-pad is one of the tools that was released only on April 3, 2010 (I-pad, Wikipedia), and has produced many apps (applications) to meet ASD needs.
+Apple’s iPad is one of the tools that was released only on April 3, 2010 (iPad, Wikipedia), and many apps (applications) have been developed for it to meet ASD needs.
 Apps have different quality and range in price.
-Some are made to copy the more bulky, existing means of support, such as some communication tools as seen in EPSE 449 lecture on Augmentative and Alternative Communication - AAC (Smith, L., 2013, July 10).
+Some are made to copy the more bulky, existing means of support, such as some communication tools as seen in the EPSE 449 lecture on Augmentative and Alternative Communication - AAC (Smith, L., 2013, July 10).
 Some are brand new in technology and application.
-Although autism and anxiety do not appear together under the same heading so far, the signs of anxiety displaying fears, phobias, and panic attacks in autism are very similar, if not a little stronger, than in the anxious neuro-typical people, who do now have autism.
-Therefore, it is logical to assume that finding the useful app dealing with anxiety issue may be helpful to high functioning, anxious youth on Autism Spectrum.
-It is very possible that I have found such application.
+Autism and anxiety are not automatically linked so far in contemporary research.
+However, the signs of anxiety-displaying fears, phobias, and panic attacks in autism are very similar – if not a little stronger – than in the anxious neuro-typical people.
+Therefore, it is logical to assume that finding a useful app dealing with anxiety issues may be helpful to high functioning, anxious youth on the Autism Spectrum.
+It is very possible that I have found such an application.
 It is called MindShift.